Prior to making transactions, like Tether (USDT) withdrawal, Google Authentication must be activated on your CEX.io account.

 To process Fiat money withdrawal, you need to select your currency first on the right side of the screen and type in your desired amount.
 Next, choose your method of processing withdrawal.
 If you opt to process it through a new payment card, you have to option to add a new card and then proceed to process your withdrawal.
 Follow the steps and supply the information required by the system depending on the method you’ve selected.

 With B2BX, you can deposit cryptocurrencies like Tether (USDT), but first, make sure you have completed the account “Verification” process and have activated 2FA.

 Here are the steps on how to deposit Tether (USDT) on your registered and confirmed B2BX account:

-For Tether (USDT) deposit, click on “Account” and type in your desired Tether (USDT).
-You can also manually scan the currency list, then click on “Deposit.”
+For Tether (USDT) deposit, click on “Deposit” and type in your desired Tether (USDT).
+You can also manually scan the currency list.

 You will be given a wallet address.
 This is the address that you need to use in processing your Tether (USDT) deposit.
 You have the option to scan the QR code to generate a new one.
 Make sure that the correct address is used in processing your transaction to avoid losing your funds.

 You can view all of your transactions if you click on “History”.